Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 :::note
 `dolphin-localdev` eliminates the need for a relay chain and creates a block each time a single transaction is received (but not otherwise)

-If you need a more complete blockchain creating blocks periodically like mainnet, you can use substrate ecosystem tools like [zombienet or polkadot-launch](#Development-Tools) and use the `--chain=calamari-local` chainspec when running the nodes instead.
+If you need a more complete blockchain creating blocks periodically like mainnet, you can use substrate ecosystem tools like [zombienet or polkadot-launch](#Development-Tools) and use the `--chain=dolphin-local` chainspec when running the nodes instead.
 :::

 ## Connecting With Polkadot-JS